EleutherAI/pythia/README.md

 ```
 This will take over a day to run, though it should not require more than 5 GB of RAM.
 We recommend downloading this rather than retokenizing the Pile from scratch, in order to preserve the data order seen by the Pythia models.

+TODO: forthcoming: more information on how to replicate + relaunch the Pythia training runs, once the data is actually downloaded.

 ### Dataset Viewer